 You use storage pool protection to protect specific directory-container storage pools if you do not need to replicate all the data that is contained in a client node.
 By protecting a directory-container storage pool, you do not use resources that replicate existing data and metadata, which improves server performance.

-As a best practice, you protect the directory-container storage pool before you replicate the client node.
+For best data protection, protect the directory-container storage pool before you replicate the client node.
 When node replication is started, the data extents that are already replicated through storage pool protection are skipped, which reduces the replication processing time.
 You can repair specific directory-container storage pools.